The Blanching Highlights

 After blanching, vegetables are often placed in an ice bath or bowl filled with water and ice to stop them from continuing to cook and preserve their color.
-This is also called shocking the vegetables.
-Once you have cooled down the ingredient in an ice bath, you need to remove them right away so they don't get waterlogged.
+This is also called "shocking" the vegetables.
+Once you have cooled down the ingredients in an ice bath, remove them immediately so they don't get waterlogged.

 How Blanching Helps You Achieve a Crisp-Tender Texture

 While tender raw vegetables such as spinach, arugula, and other herbs and lettuce do not need to be cooked to be enjoyed, denser vegetables can benefit from a short blanch, even if they are to be served cold.
 Take the time to blanch green beans, broccoli, cauliflower, peppers, or other vegetables before adding them to a cold salad or crudités platter.
 You will notice that the blanched vegetables are sweeter and have a pleasing "crisp-tender" texture.